 TM502 -- An invalid AVR request (code) was sent to tmavr.

-An unexpected commandcode was received by the tmavr process.
+The tmavr process received an unexpected command code while automatic volume recognition (AVR) was being used.
 Run the tmcollect(8) command and give this information to your system support staff. - ADM

-${\rm TM503}$ -- Unexpected errno $(\mathit{error})\,,$ expected ESRCH on kill for process pid
+${ m TM503}$ -- Unexpected errno (error), expected ESRCH on kill for process pid

-A signal could not be delivered to a tmavr process pid.
+The system could not deliver a signal to a tmavr process pid.
 Run the tmcollect(8) command and give this information to your system support staff. - ADM

-TM504 -- Label read failed for device $name\ (reason)$; should the tape be used?
+TM504 -- Label read failed for device name (reason); should the tape be used?
 Reply y/n

 A label could not be read on the name device for reason.
-The operator is asking you if the tape should be used.
+The administrator is asking you if the tape should be used.
 Answer y for "yes" or n for "no." - USER/ADM

-${ m TM505}$ -- Error in file ${\it file}$, line ${\it line}$, offset ${\it offset}$, with value ${\it value}$ ${\it group}$ ${\it device}$ a library device may not belong to a device group with AVR enabled
+TM505 -- Error in file file, line line, offset offset, with value value group device a library device may not belong to a device group with AVR enabled

-A library device may not belong to a device group for which AVR has been specified.
+The library device may not belong to a device group for which automatic volume recognition (AVR) has been specified.
 Correct the TMF configuration file and restart TMF. - ADM